 WHAT WE DO

-AWI’s goals can be summarised thanks to the “four R’s” in its Manifesto: RECOGNITION of the specificities of professions gravitating around contemporary art; REGULATION of working relationships; REDISTRIBUTION of resources; REFORM of the whole contemporary art sector.
-These long-term objectives will be met through three different scopes of intervention:
+AWI‘s s goals can be outlined by the “four R’s” of its Manifesto: the RECOGNITION of the particularities of work in the contemporary art world; the REGULATION of employment relations; the REFORM and RETHINKING of the whole sector.
+These long-term goals will be met through three different areas of intervention:

-AWI puts pressure on policy makers through institutional policy and various lobbying strategies, in coordination with other organisations dealing with precarious work and cultural work in Italy and abroad.
+AWI appeals to policymakers through various lobbying strategies and institutional policy, in collaboration with other organisations concerned with precarious work and cultural work in Italy and abroad

 TEMPLATES AND TOOLS

-AWI identifies and proposes tax and contractual instruments useful for the regulation of employment relationships, starting from the comparative study of good practices related to governance in the cultural sector already experienced in other countries, and in collaboration with experts in the legal, tax, and administrative sector.
-Specifically, it proposes models and reference documents to protect art workers with regards to decent compensation standards, correct contracting, tax relief, and ethical institutional choices.
-AWI also carries out sector surveys to collect data and information on the real living and working conditions of art workers and to outline development projects able to respond to the urgencies of the sector operators.
+In collaboration with experts in the legal, fiscal, and administrative sectors, AWI identifies and puts forward fiscal and contractual tools for the regulation of employment relations, starting from a comparative study of good practices of governance in the cultural sector experimented in other countries.
+Specifically, it proposes models and reference documents on decent compensation standards, correct contracting, tax relief, and ethical institutional choices to protect art workers.
+AWI also carries out sector surveys to collect data on the real living and working conditions of art workers and to outline development projects that respond to the needs of workers in the artistic sector.

-AWI acts in a widespread way to raise awareness in the figures involved in the sector towards the need to achieve fair and decent working conditions for everybody, in dialogue with museums, cultural and research bodies, universities, foundations, and cooperatives.
-AWI implements educational and training activities (talks, webinars, public programmes) aimed at all professionals of contemporary art, to raise awareness in relation to the already existing forms of protection; organises meetings with students of universities and academies; AWI offers consultancy services to cultural bodies and institutions that wish to operate in a more ethical and sustainable direction in the definition of planning and compensation.
+AWI acts across branches to raise awareness within the sector about the need to achieve fair and decent working conditions for everybody, in dialogue with museums, cultural and research bodies, universities, foundations, and cooperatives.
+AWI coordinates training activities and in-depth reflections (talks, webinars, public programmes) to inform professionals in the contemporary art sector about pre-existing technical and political forms of protection.
+We also organise meetings with university students and art colleges and provide consulting services for cultural organisations and institutions on ethical and sustainable ways to coordinate and compensate staff.